JavierMarro/CuraNook/README.md

 **Trade offs considered:**

 - **Current approach**: Optimal for rich data access and flexible component design
-- **Alternative (data transformation)**: Would be necessary for unified search across multiple APIs or when scaling beyond 3-4 APIs
+- **Alternative (data transformation)**: Would be necessary to avoid code repetition when scaling beyond 3-4 APIs

 This design supports the current dropdown museum selection while maintaining flexibility for future features like title based search without requiring architectural changes.